Ten Years' War (Franche-Comté): Last years (1642–1644)

 In November 1641, the course of the war improved slightly for the Comtois, who enjoyed some successes thanks to Lacuzon's spectacular capture of the fortress of Saint Laurent-la-Roche.
 With this action, he put an end to the French pillaging raids that had been raging from the fortress.
 He then launched a series of victorious raids in Bresse, where he brought back a large haul of booty and supplies.
 He also defeated French troops several times at Battle of Montmorot and Battle of Maynal, where they had ambushed him.

-Fortunately, the kingdom of France was undergoing some changes at this time following the death of Richelieu in December 1642, followed by that of Louis XIII in May 1643.
+Fortunately, the kingdom of France was undergoing some changes at this time after the death of Richelieu in December 1642, followed by that of Louis XIII in May 1643.
 Through M. de la Pie, farmer of the salt works of Dole, and with the consent of the King of Spain, the parliament of Dole negotiated with France, which was then placed under the regency of Anne of Austria since the new King of France, Louis XIV, was only five years old.

+Aftermath

 Following a special treaty concluded with Cardinal Mazarin in 1644, France agreed to end hostilities in Franche-Comté, for the tidy sum of 40,000 écus, but thus once again guaranteeing the region's neutrality.
 The year 1644 thus saw the end of the Ten Years' War in Franche-Comté.
-The war did not stop in Europe, and particularly in Germany, but the Treaties of Westphalia, in 1648, concluded between the German Emperor Ferdinand III, France, and Sweden, would put an end to the Thirty Years' War.
+The war did not stop in Europe, and particularly in Germany.
+The Treaties of Westphalia, in 1648, between the German Emperor Ferdinand III, France, and Sweden, put an end to the Thirty Years' War.

-Consequences

 After the Ten Years' War, the situation in Franche-Comté was disastrous: war, plague, and famine devastated the region.
-The toll was extremely high: several towns burned, 70 castles burned, 150 villages disappeared, and tens of thousands died.
+The toll was extremely high: several towns and 70 castles were burned down, 150 villages disappeared, and tens of thousands died.

 The entire economy and demographics of the region were disrupted, particularly agriculture, which was completely wiped out.
 The number of dead and exiled was also very high: the 1614 census showed that between 405,000 and 410,000 people lived in Franche-Comté, compared to the 1657 census (13 years after the end of the fighting), which indicated that there were only approximately 160,000 inhabitants in the region, a decrease of more than 60%.
 It is estimated that around two thirds of the people of Franche-Comté died during the Ten Years' War, or more than 270,000 people.